Ritika-Agrawal811/babble-messaging-app/docs/nextjs.md

-# Next.js Coding Hacks :sparkles:
+# Next.js Coding Hacks & Best practices :sparkles:

 This readme is a collection of coding hacks and best practices for working with Next.js that I learnt while building this project.